Song of Summer: Cast

+Production background

 Eric Fenby coached actors Max Adrian (Delius) and Christopher Gable (Fenby) in their roles, and regarded their portrayals as "absolutely true to character" and the film as "disturbingly lifelike".
 However, he did not attend the actual filming, to avoid distracting the director, and at the request of Gable, who was making his first film (he had previously been a dancer with the Royal Ballet).
 Max Adrian was a favourite actor of Ken Russell.
 Adrian told Fenby that he had more difficulty in ridding himself of involvement in the role of Delius than he had ever experienced with other roles.

 Reception

 The film has often been described as the best of the biographical films Ken Russell made for the BBC in the 1960s.
 (He had previously made films about Bartók, Elgar and Debussy, and would later make films about Richard Strauss, Tchaikovsky, Liszt and others.)
 Words like "subtle", "sensitive", "exquisite", "moving", "beautiful", "poignant", "magical", "exceptional" and "tour de force" recur in critiques of Song of Summer.
 The acting by the principals was universally praised.
 When he saw the finished film, Eric Fenby was traumatised, for it brought to the surface feelings he had been suppressing for decades, and he suffered a severe nervous breakdown which took him a full year to recover from.

 In 2001, a slightly shortened version was released on DVD, as Delius: Song of Summer.

 Kate Bush's song "Delius (Song of Summer)", the B-side of her 1980 "Army Dreamers", is an appreciation of the composer as portrayed in Russell's film.